cardano-foundation/developer-portal/docs/smart-contracts/overview.md

 ## Programming languages

-There are a variety of smart contract languages exist.
+There are a variety of smart contract languages available for developing dApps on Cardano.

 #### Official languages